 - Bank details and information about income and outgoings

-On occasions we may also collect, store and use the following "special categories" of more sensitive personal data which require a higher level of protection:
+On occasions and with your consent we may also collect, store and use the following "special categories" of more sensitive personal data, which require a higher level of protection:

 - Information about your health, including medical conditions, NHS number

 We will normally collect or process personal sensitive information only (i) where we need the personal information to perform a contract with you, or (ii) where the processing is in our legitimate interests and not overridden by your rights or (iii) where we have your consent to do so.
-In some cases, we may also have a legal obligation to collect personal information.
-It is recognised that some of the grounds outlined here will overlap and Student Services could rely on multiple grounds justifying its lawful processing.
+In some cases, we may also have a legal obligation to collect and process personal information.
+It is recognised that some of the grounds outlined here will overlap and Student Life could rely on multiple grounds to justify its lawful processing.